How can the spread of bovine TB be reduced?

 Despite these measures, huge numbers of farms are still closed down with bTB.

-The number of cattle herds in England which were under restrictions because of a TB incident at some time during 2015 was 6,889.
-This is having a devastating impact on the British beef and dairy sectors.
+The number of cattle herds in England which were not officially TB free at the end of the period due to a bovine TB incident (non OTF herds) as of 31 December 2019 was 2,600.
+This was down 12% compared to the same time last year but is still having a devastating impact on the British beef and dairy sectors.